Michael Benson

 Director of Marketing and Audience Services, Adjunct Professor

 Jon Reynolds received his MA in arts administration from the University of Kentucky and BA in theatre from the University of Mary Washington.
-Jon has served as the Director of Marketing and Audience Services for the department since the fall of 2013, providing marketing and artwork for over 30 productions.
-Jon teaches Principles of Arts Administration and Resource Strategies in Arts Administration as part of the requirements for the minor in arts administration.
+He has served as the Director of Marketing and Audience Services for the department since the fall of 2013, providing marketing and artwork for over 30 productions.
+Jon teaches Principles of Arts Administration, Resource Strategies in Arts Administration as part of the requirements for the minor in arts administration, and has recently developed a special topics course, Digital Media and Audience Engagement.

 Office: duPont 329